How many Asian carps did DFO catch at surveillance sites last week?

-Number of Asian carps caught in 2023:
+Number of Asian carps caught:

 Asian Carps in the Great Lakes